esh6597/tristanc-portfolio/README.md

 UPDATE: This site is now live!
 Visit [www.tristan-carmichael.com](http://www.tristan-carmichael.com) to view the site!
 Please do not use its email form unless you're officially conducting business with my client.

 This website was made for a client who agreed to show its code for demonstration purposes.
 It's a quick setup to deploy full static websites.
-Still a work in progress, but I wanted to show some code I've been using for freelance purposes.
 Special thanks to Tristan Carmichael for being supportive in the work on his project.

 #### General Workflow
 - Scaffold Express file structure and add dependencies